inmanta/inmanta-core/docs/platform_developers/create_server_extension.rst

 Creating a new server extension
 *******************************

-An Inmanta server extension adds extra functionality to the Inmanta core.
-Each extension consists of one or more server slices that provide certain functionality.
-This page describes how to create a new extension and the associated server slice(s).
+Inmanta server extensions are separate Python packages with their own release cycle that can add additional server slices to the orchestrator.
+Server slices are components in the service orchestrator.
+A slice can be responsible for API endpoints or provide internal services to other slices.
+The core server extension provides all slices of the core service orchestrator.

 The package layout of a server extension
 ########################################

-Each Inmanta server extension is defined as a subpackage of the ``inmanta_ext`` package.
+Each Inmanta server extension is defined as a subpackage of the ``inmanta_ext`` package. ``inmanta_ext`` is a namespace package used by the service orchestrator to discover new extensions.
 The following directory structure is required for a new extension called ``new_extension``.

 .. code-block:: sh